AgoraLycosTradingLab/S-Curve-Model/README.md

 Model Risks

 Data quality risk: yfinance gaps/latency can distort ranks.
-Fit risk: many names fail S-curve fit (too_few_points), so fallback heuristics dominate.
+Fit risk: many names fail S-curve fit (too_few_points), so 99% of the time no stock selection.
 Regime risk: growth signals can underperform in value/defensive markets.
 Concentration risk: top-percentile picks may cluster by theme/factor.
 Valuation trap risk: “high growth” can still be overpriced or low quality.
 Execution risk: slippage, spread, liquidity, tax, and turnover drag.
 Model risk: thresholds/weights are hand-tuned and can be unstable.
-How users can make better choices

 Treat output as a shortlist, not a buy list.
 Check each name’s earnings trend, guidance, and balance sheet.